Picard0147/Prospero-X1-mod/README.md

 - copy config from original or create config teplate for Prospero X-1 or 1.5
 - prepare start and shutdown scripts to allow simple control over ssh (ssh miner 'sh start/stop' or similar)

 So here is some possibility to disable Blackaroow default control system (uncluding webUI) by simple editing file "/startServices.sh"
-/etc/init.d/ntp start
+This lines need to be deleted or rather commented:
-/etc/init.d/ssh start
+- /etc/init.d/php5-fpm start
-/etc/init.d/php5-fpm start  //need to be deleted or preferably commented out /etc/init.d/nginx start     //need to be deleted or preferably commented out chmod a+rw /dev/spidev0.0 chmod 666 /dev/ttyS0 chmod 666 /dev/ttyS3
+- /etc/init.d/nginx start
-/etc/init.d/bamc start      //need to be deleted or preferably commented out ifconfig eth0
+- /etc/init.d/bamc start

 It's possibly key to make life with Prospero easier but I have to test it.